coopyey/predator-prey-simulation/README.md

 # predator-prey-simulation
 A simple simulation for a predator-prey relationship implemented in C++.
+Completed the fall of 2017.

 This is a predator-prey simulation using ants and doodlebugs.
 The point of this assignment is to create a base class called Critter and then derive the ant and doodlebug classes from critter.
 The program will take in a seed each time it is run and print out every step of the simulation as well as a count of all of the doodlebugs and ants and stastics thereof.